Outsourcing Customer Service: 10 Best Practices

 7. Implement Quality-Assurance Measures

-Outsourcing isn’t a set-it-and-forget-it sort of process.
-Just as you would with an in-house customer service team, you’ll want to put quality-assurance measures in place.
+Outsourcing needs ongoing attention, just like managing an in-house team.
+Set up quality checks to maintain standards.
 These might include listening to recorded customer interactions or live customer service calls, reviewing customer feedback after an interaction, reviewing chat support records, and reviewing all recent metrics to make sure quality standards are being met.

 You should never assume or hope that your customers will receive quality service.
-You need to know they will.
 You can best do this through quality-assurance measures.
 This doesn’t mean you’re listening to every call and checking every email thread.
-Just check in regularly to ensure that the standard of service is being met.
+Keep checking in to make sure the service quality stays up to standard.

-Your outsourced support team may be providing similar services to multiple companies like yours.
+Your outsourced team might be helping other companies with similar needs.
 Because of their experience, they may have feedback that could streamline your customer service strategy.
 Be open to hearing from them and listening to their suggestions.

 Listen to the feedback of your customer base as well.
 See how they are responding to your new service team.
 Note any commonalities that indicate a problem in the service, if they exist.
 Keep a close eye on customer feedback, especially at the beginning.
 You may need to refine your new approach to customer support.